 udocker does not require any type of privileges nor the deployment of services by system administrators.
 It can be downloaded and executed entirely by the end user.

 udocker is a wrapper around several tools to mimic a subset of the docker capabilities including pulling images and running containers with minimal functionality.

 udocker is a simple tool written in Python, it has a minimal set of dependencies so that can be executed in a wide range of Linux systems.

 udocker does not make use of docker nor requires its presence.

 udocker "executes" the containers by simply providing a chroot like environment over the extracted container.
-The current implementation supports different methods to mimic chroot enabling execution of containers without requiring privileges under a chroot like environment. udocker transparently supports several methods to execute the containers using tools and libraries such as:
+The current implementation supports different methods to mimic chroot thus enabling execution of containers under a chroot like environment without requiring privileges. udocker transparently supports several methods to execute the containers using tools and libraries such as:

 Provides a docker like command line interface

 search, pull, import, export, load, save, create and run